advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 ### 10.1.1 Ensuring Replay Correctness

 To ensure correct replay, it is necessary to establish dependencies between transactions.
-If there are conflicts between two transactions, the replay order must be determined—specifically, which transaction should be replayed first and which should follow.
+If there are conflicts between two transactions, the replay order must be determinedâ€”specifically, which transaction should be replayed first and which should follow.
 These dependencies are based on the transaction order in the binlog or relay log files.

 Once the dependencies are established, ensuring the idempotence of replay is crucial.
 This property is essential, especially in scenarios like crash recovery, to guarantee that transactions can be replayed correctly and consistently without unintended side effects.